 Discovering the Historic Italian City on a 2-Hour Bologna Bike Tour

+By now, you’ve probably already added Bologna to your Italy bucket list — well done!
+But have you thought about seeing the city on 2 wheels?
 The idea of bicycling around Bologna, Italy may seem intimidating if you’ve seen the traffic that’s typical of most Italian cities.
 There can be tons of traffic along narrow streets, especially in the business district, and pedestrians everywhere.
 The two seem to be in constant conflict which makes it all look so chaotic.
 But cycling in Italy is part of the culture, and if you look through the chaos you’ll see people biking almost everywhere even if they’re heading to the office in a skirt or coat and tie.
 Riding a bike is an easy and inexpensive way to get around.